UsvathNicolae/Rating-app-server/README.md

 Go to the adminer page (localhost:9000) and manually create a database with the name rating

 In root server directory run npx sequelize-cli db:migrate

+In root server directory run npx sequelize-cli db:seed:all

 With the docker container running run npm start